 The expansion project was completed in the third quarter of 2017, adding more than 100 jobs to the plant.

-The expansion will renovate the packaging facility, which was opened in 2012 as a part of a major expansion, and also double its manufacturing, office and warehouse space.
+The expansion renovated the packaging facility, which was originally opened in 2012 as part of a major expansion, in addition to doubling its manufacturing, office and warehouse space.

 Location of Winpak’s packaging facility expansion

-The business park is surrounded by highway 394 on the east, Cottage Grove Avenue on the west, Sauk Trail on the south and the Canadian National Railway (CN) on the north, making it a strategic location for the investment.
+The business park is surrounded by highway 394 to the east, Cottage Grove Avenue to the west, Sauk Trail to the south and the Canadian National Railway (CN) to the north, making it a strategic location for the investment.

-Furthermore, the plant is located within the heavy industrial Calument Expressway corridor, with immediate access to IL 394 highway.
+Furthermore, the plant is located within the heavy industrial Calument Expressway corridor with immediate access to the IL 394 highway.

 Winpak’s Illionois packaging plant expansion details

-The remaining expansion involved the construction of an amenity area, maintenance storage, washrooms, mechanical utility room, break room, shipping office, trucker’s room and a plant grinding room.
+The remaining expansion involved the construction of an amenity area, maintenance storage, washrooms, a mechanical utility room, break room, shipping office, trucker’s room and a plant grinding room.

 Contractors involved with the expansion

 Winpak contracted the same companies that provided construction and architectural services during the construction of the existing facility in 2011 for the expansion project.